maxnyla/muffin-tastic/README.md

 If the user is not logged in at the time, it will direct them to the login page instead.
 Ifthe user is not registered yet, they have a link under the login box that takes them to the 'Register' page.

-Below is a view of the home page when logged out and when logged in:
+Below is a view of the home page when logged out:

 ![Image showing website page](/static/docs/readme/home_out.png)

+And when logged in:

-![Image showing website page](/static/docs/readme/home_in.png) **Register page**
+![Image showing website page](/static/docs/readme/home_in.png)

+**Register page**